ryanatkn/gro/contributing.md

 **before attempting work that you expect to be merged.**

 Also, Gro can't work for everyone's needs and still be Gro.
-I'm trying to make it flexible, and I welcome pointers on improving the usefulness of the software gracefully, but I also can't guarantee that Gro will work for your use cases.
+I'm trying to make it flexible, and if it doesn't work for you, I would enjoy discussing your issues, along with any questions or pointers you may have for improving the usefulness of the software gracefully.
+Big caveat though, I also can't guarantee that Gro will work for your use cases, and at times it's quite possible I may look, gasp, inflexible, myself.
 This is why Gro's tagline is:

 > opinionated tools for web development